samia-iqbal/CookBookApp/README.md

 * I was able to use all of the tools that I learnt during the training and apply them to my project.

 The weaknesses of this project were that:
 * I was not able to deploy the app through the Azure pipelines as the build failed, therefore had to use an alternative way to deploy the CookBookApp.
+However, I was able to build the code and create a YAML file as shown below:

 * I was not able to do alot of work on the front end of the side to make the app look prettier and more user friendly.

 Further improvements: